axibase/atsd/sql/api.md

 SELECT 1
 ```

-This query can be utilized as a validation query in database connection pool implementations such as [Apache Commons DBCP](https://commons.apache.org/proper/commons-dbcp/configuration.html).
+This query can be utilized as a validation query in connection pool implementations such as [Apache Commons DBCP](https://commons.apache.org/proper/commons-dbcp/configuration.html).

 ## Request